 Our clinical development programs are focused on addressing areas of high unmet medical needs in severe, chronic ischemic cardiovascular diseases.
-We have completed a successful Phase 2b clinical trial in CLI.
-We have reached agreement with the FDA on Chemistry, Manufacturing and Control (CMC) which allowed us to launch our pivotal Phase 3 REVIVE clinical trial in the first quarter of 2012 with a protocol approved by the FDA through the Special Protocol Assessment (SPA) process.
-Our CLI development program has also received Fast Track Designation from the FDA.
-We have completed our Phase 1/2 clinical trials in DCM and plan to launch a randomized, placebo-controlled, double-blinded Phase 2b ixCELL-DCM trial in the fourth quarter of 2012.
-Our DCM development program has received Orphan Disease Designation from the FDA.
+We have completed our Phase 1/2 clinical trials in DCM and launched the randomized, placebo-controlled, double-blinded Phase 2b ixCELL-DCM clinical trial in the fourth quarter of 2012.
+Our DCM development program has received Orphan Drug designation from the FDA.

 Results to date in our clinical trials may not be indicative of results obtained from subsequent patients enrolled in those trials or from future clinical trials.
 Further, our future clinical trials may not be successful or we may not be able to obtain the required Biologic License Application (BLA) approval to commercialize our products in the United States in a timely fashion, or at all.
-See "Risk Factors" in Item 1A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2011.
+See "Risk Factors" included in Item 3 of our Form S-1 filed with the SEC on April 29, 2013.